djalbat/necessary/README.md

 });
 ```

 It takes a range of options.
 Aside from those above, the options object can have `attempts` and `encoding` properties with default values `3` and `utf8`, respectively.
 The default value of the `hidden` property is `false`.
+Setting it to `true` results in password-style input, that is the characters remain hidden.
 The options can also include a `validatePattern` property, which must be a regular expression.
 This is used for validation in the absence of a validation function.
 Lastly, note that the `description` and `errorMessage` properties are mandatory.

 ## Contact